ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 2. In the Database Wizard, click **Add ODBC data source**.

-3. Use the ODBC Data Source Administrator window to add an ODBC data source name (DSN) for the Data Virtualization database:
+3. Use the ODBC Data Source Administrator window to add an ODBC data source name (DSN) for the Data Virtualization instance:

    a.
 On the **User DSN** tab, click **Add**.